A prefecture that refuses to be defined by tragedy

-The Itsukushima Shrine at Miyajima is one of Japan’s most iconic scenes and an easy day trip from Hiroshima.
+The Itsukushima Shrine at Miyajima is one of Japan’s most iconic scenes.
+The island is also an easy day trip from Hiroshima City.
 Lunch and dinner ferry cruises operate between Hiroshima and Miyajima, or you can take the train from Hiroshima Station to Miyajimaguchi Station and a ferry from there.
 There are traditional shops and inns on the island, and it’s worth staying overnight.
 Like Nara, deer live on the island and will boldly approach visitors for food.

-In the south of the prefecture, Tomo-no-ura is a picturesque fishing town that’s part of the Setonaikai National Park.
+In the prefecture’s south side lies Tomonoura, a picturesque fishing town that’s part of the Setonaikai National Park.
 Another quaint port nearby, Onomichi has a well-signposted temple walk that takes in 25 of the town’s 48 temples dotted among its slopes.
-Onomichi is also the starting point of the Shimanami Kaido — a 60 kilometer highway of nine individual bridges connecting Honshu and Shikoku that makes for a spectacular cycling route.
+Onomichi is also the starting point of the Shimanami Kaido, a 60-kilometer highway of nine individual bridges connecting Honshu and Shikoku that makes for a spectacular cycling route.

 Are you feeling even more adventurous?
 Just two hours from Hiroshima City, Sandankyo Gorge is a gorgeous place for trekking, especially in autumn with the changing of the leaves, and you can take a riverboat through the ravine passing through the waterfalls.
-It’s about two hours from Hiroshima city.
+The rivers’ clear, clean flowing water and aqua blue pools are breathtaking.